 Contact Jennifer Vellenga, Director of Theatre Program, email@example.com .

 Fall Callback lists will be posted late Thursday night, August 28th on the physical Call Board (near the vending machines on the first floor of Nichols Hall) and online at kstatemtd.com.
 Please comment online or initial the physical list to accept any callbacks.

-The final cast list will be posted by Sunday, August 31.
+The final cast list was posted by Sunday, August 31.
 Please comment online at kstatemtd.com or initial the physical list to indicate acceptance of any role offered.

 Spring Audition Schedule

 Monday, November 17, 7:00pm-10:00pm, Check in: Nichols Lobby – Individual Show auditions for Students.

 Tuesday, November 18, 7:00pm-10:00pm, Check in: Nichols Lobby – Individual Show auditions for Students.